daniel-furman/daniel-furman-old/index.md

 ---

 How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
-What is the best quantification of uncertainty in climate forecasts for Southwestern deserts? - funded through NSF Award #1757952 -
+What is the best quantification of uncertainty in climate forecasts for Southwestern deserts?
+Funded through NSF Award #1757952.

 ---